asboyer/python-lessons/homework/hw_2/README.md

 number = randint(1, 3)

 if number == '1':
-print("The random number is won!")
+print("The random number are one!")
 ```

 ### Question 10: *de-burger*